Pokémon Channel: Gameplay

 Pokémon Channel is difficult to categorize into a genre, as it incorporates elements of adventure, simulation, and digital pet games.
 The graphics are in 3D, the perspective is first-person, and the player navigates and selects things with a cursor.
-The game centers on watching television programs with Pikachu, a mouse-like Pokémon.
+The game centers on watching television programs with Pikachu, a mouse-like Pokémon (voiced by Ikue Ōtani).
 The player, who lives in a house, can channel-surf freely among the various channels of a television network created by the Pokémon professor, Professor Oak, as well as explore one room of the house and several outdoor areas.
 Pikachu sometimes displays emotional reactions while watching, such as happiness or anger.
 The game takes place over a few days, with unique plot events on each.
 The GameCube's inner clock tracks time such that every in-game day lasts at least as long as one real-time day.

 While several channels are available, only a few are essential to the completion of the game.
 The player saves the game by reporting on recent accomplishments to Oak at Prof. Oak Report, watches episodes of an anime series at Pichu Bros., and listens to plot-advancing news coverage from Psyduck at Pokémon News Flash (PNF).
 On a channel called Shop 'n Squirtle, the player uses the game's currency, "Poké", to purchase bus passes to travel among the game's locations, as well as non-essential items like Pokémon dolls, new television sets in various styles, and other decorations, all delivered by Delibird (a bird-like Pokémon that carries various items in its satchel).
 Extraneous channels include the trivia-based game show Quiz Wobbuffet, where the player earns Poké, the art exhibition program Smeargle's Art Study, where Smeargle gives opinions on art that can be created in a paint-by-numbers style in the player's house, and the exercise program Smoochum Shape-Up.

 The main collectibles available in Pokémon Channel are trading cards that display various Pokémon.
 The trading cards, known in game as Nice Cards, exist in three forms: Single, which simply show a picture; Motion, which are holographic; and Platinum, which are holographic and play the respective Pokémon's cries.
 The collectibles can be found by having Pikachu speak with other Pokémon and help them with tasks, or by ordering from Shop 'n Squirtle.
 There is a virtual Pokémon Mini console hidden under the player's bed that plays 10 games in the Japanese release and six games internationally.
 These games are all excerpts from games released for the real-life Pokémon Mini, with the exception of Snorlax's Lunch Time, which is exclusive to Pokémon Channel.
 The games are simple and mainly based on rhythm.